raphaelquast/beatstep/README.md

 # ...work in progress

-While the principal stuff is already working properly, this script is still a work-in-progress, so be prepared for some unexpected behaviour!
+While most of the functionality is already working properly, this script is still a "work-in-progress", so be prepared for some unexpected behaviour!